Wikipedia

 The Restoration

 In March 1660 the Long Parliament finally dissolved itself, and elections were held for the Convention Parliament, which sat in May.
 This body, dominated by royalists and Presbyterians, formally proclaimed Charles II as king, and he was restored to the throne on 29 May 1660.[184]
 In order to minimise acts of reprisal and vengeance for acts taken during the Interregnum, the parliament passed the Indemnity and Oblivion Act, under whose terms most actions were forgiven.
 Specific exceptions were made for those directly involved in the regicide.
-Although Vane didn't support the regicide and wouldn't take an oath of support for it afterwards, after long debate, Vane was also named as an exception.
+Although Vane did not support the regicide and would not take an oath of support for it afterwards, he was also, after long debate, named as an exception.
 The act was not passed until August 1660, and Vane was arrested on 1 July 1660 on the orders of the king and imprisoned in the Tower of London.[185]
 The parliament, after passing the Indemnity Act, petitioned Charles to grant clemency to Vane and others, asking that his life might be spared.
 This petition was granted.[186]

 Despite the clemency, Vane remained in the Tower, and the income from his estates was seized.
 He suffered the privations of the prison, and was unable to discharge debts that ran to £10,000.
 He was transferred to the Isles of Scilly in October 1661 in order to limit access to him by potential conspirators who might be scheming to free him.[187][188]
 He continued to write, principally on religious themes, seeking to come to terms with the political state of affairs and his condition.[189]
 According to The People's Case Stated, written by Vane in this time, power originated with God, but resided primarily with the people: "The power which is directive, and states and ascertains the morality of the rule of obedience, is in the hand of God; but the original, from whence all just power arises, which is magistratical and co-ercitive, is from the will or free gift of the people, who may either keep the power in themselves or give up their subjection and will in the hand of another."[190]
 King and people were bound by "the fundamental constitution or compact", which if the king violated, the people might return to their original right and freedom.[190]